-- Highest placing remaining team vs. Lowest placing remaining team (series to be hosted by the higher placed team) - Second highest placing remaining team vs Lowest placing remaining team (series to be hosted by the higher placed team)

-iii.
-Finals:

-- Winners of the Semi Final series will advance to the Final series. - The Final series will be hosted by the higher placing team per league standings. - d) All U17 League Championship Playoffs will consist of a best two (2) out of three (3) games series as follows: - Game One (1):Friday evening - Game Two (2):Saturday afternoon or evening - Game Three (3):Sunday (preferably afternoon) - Series will be held on a specific weekend as determined by BC Hockey - e) The higher placing team shall have the home team dressing room and bench for Game one. - The teams will then alternate home and away jerseys, dressing rooms and benches for each subsequent game the higher placing team shall provide the timekeeper and scorekeeper. - f) All games must end with a winner.
+- Highest placing remaining team vs. Lowest placing remaining team (series to be hosted by the higher placed team) - Second highest placing remaining team vs Lowest placing remaining team (series to be hosted by the higher placed team) - iii.
+Finals: - Winners of the Semi Final series will advance to the Final series. - The Final series will be hosted by the higher placing team per league standings. - d) All U17 League Championship Playoffs will consist of a best two (2) out of three (3) games series as follows: - Game One (1):Friday evening - Game Two (2):Saturday afternoon or evening - Game Three (3):Sunday (preferably afternoon) - Series will be held on a specific weekend as determined by BC Hockey - e) The higher placing team shall have the home team dressing room and bench for Game one. - The teams will then alternate home and away jerseys, dressing rooms and benches for each subsequent game the higher placing team shall provide the timekeeper and scorekeeper. - f) All games must end with a winner.
 No ties are permitted.
-In the event a game ends in a tie, the following overtime format shall be applied: - In a tied game at the end of regulation time, there will be a two (2) minute rest and then a 10 minute stop-time sudden victory period. - If still tied at the end of the first overtime period, there will be a 15 minute flood and then another 20 minute stop time sudden victory period. - If still tied, teams will repeat (ii) until a winner is declared.
+In the event a game ends in a tie, the following overtime format shall be applied:

-- g) The U17 League Champion shall be the BC Hockey representative at the Hockey Canada Pacific Regional and National U18 Championship. - h) The Chief Executive Officer shall have the authority to change the venue of a series if deemed advisable. - i) The most valuable player announcements or awards shall not be announced or presented at any of the U17 Zone AAA Championship Series.

-14.03.15.2 TRAVEL

-All travel and accommodation expenses for games outside of a team's District during the Championships shall be provided.

-14.03.15.3 FINAL DATE TO WITHDRAW

-The final date to withdraw from the BC Hockey U17 Championship is January 15.

-It is suggested that each team in the U16 League make appropriate arrangements to provide an education advisor.

-14.03.16.2 ROLE OF THE EDUCATION ADVISOR

-The role of the education advisor is to provide guidance and/or assistance with respect to their education.

-September 1 Practice ice will begin to be paid by BC Hockey September 22 19 players including two (2) goaltenders must be selected at which time all remaining minor hockey players must be released to their home Minor Hockey Association.
-September 22 Team rosters due to the BC Hockey office September 22 Equipment fitting sessions to be completed September 30 Player head shots due to the BC Hockey office September 22 All selected players to send in their signed and completed Refund Policy and Payment forms September 30 Deadline for a Goaltender Residential Waiver January 10 All registered players will become permanent January 15 Final date for addition to affiliate list February 10 Final date to make any changes to team rosters (HCR system will con- vert to "read only")
+e at the end of regulation time, there will be a two (2) minute rest and then a 10 ime sudden victory period. he end of the first overtime period, there will be a 15 minute flood and then inute stop time sudden victory period.
+If still tied, tea ams will repeat (ii) until a winner is declared.
+0 e Champion shall be the BC Hockey representative at the Hockey Canada Pacific ational U18 Championship. h) The Chief Execu advisable. itive Officer shall have the authority to change the venue of a series if deemed ble player announcements or awards shall not be announced or presented at Zone AAA Championship Series.
+14.03.15.2 TRAVEL All travel and accommodation expenses for games outside of a team's District during the Championships shall be provided.
+14.03.15.3 FINAL DATE TO WITHDRAW The final date to withdraw from the BC Hockey U17 Championship is January 15.
+14.03.16 EDUCATION ADVISOR 14.03.16.1 EDUCATION ADVISOR It is suggested that each team in the U16 League make appropriate arrangements to provide an education advisor.
+14.03.16.2 ROLE OF THE EDUCATION ADVISOR The role of the education advisor is to provide guidance and/or assistance with respect to their education.
+14.03.17 IMPORTANT DATES September 1 Practice ice will begin to be paid by BC Hockey September 22 19 players including two (2) goaltenders must be selected at which time all remaining minor hockey players must be released to their home Minor Hockey Association.
+September 22 Team rosters due to the BC Hockey office September 22 Equipment fitting sessions to be completed September 30 Player head shots due to the BC Hockey office September 22 All selected players to send in their signed and completed Refund Policy and Payment forms September 30 Deadline for a Goaltender Residential Waiver

+All registered players will become permanent

+Final date to make any changes to team rosters (HCR system will convert to "read only")

+Final date for addition to affiliate list

+January 10

+January 15

+February 10